 Top destinations and things to do in Athens

-Athens is filled with great historical monuments and museums, including ancient site Acropolis of Athens, Benaki Museum, Parthenon, Syntagma Square (the central square of Athens) and the Acropolis Museum.
+Athens is filled with great historical monuments and museums, including the ancient site Acropolis of Athens, Benaki Museum, Parthenon, Syntagma Square (the central square of Athens), and the Acropolis Museum.
 The Greek capital has beautiful views from these venues.

 You could take a walk in and around the county’s capital, and get to know a little bit more about the Greek culture in the old town Plaka.
 You will find the Ancient ruins of the marketplace beautiful and historic, to say the least.
 Then maybe head to Filistron for dinner afterward (nice greek food and rooftop).

 If you are into sunsets like I am.
 I recommend checking out the following 2 outdoor places/hills.
 The air up there is just different!
 So beautiful, so peaceful- don’t get me wrong although it’s quite a hike, it is well worth it.

 - Philopappos Hill Park – This hill is situated in a central area of Athens, it can be easily reached on foot.
 Alternatively, you can also take a metro from Thissio or Acropolis metro stations, and in about 20 minutes you will arrive there.
 At the top of the hill, there is the “Monument of Philopappos”, which is a Roman monument and a great view of Athens.

 - Lycabettus Hill – This one is a little far from the center which is why I suggest you get a taxi to Aristippou St in Kolonaki.
 The path starts at the end of Aristippou Street and winds upwards.
 Then it is up to you if you want to go climb up the circular path by foot or take a funicular (there is no shade on the path) The funicular leaves from the corner of Ploutarhiou and Aristippou Streets every 30 minutes.